-- In person by a student to a teacher or via email - By a parent via phone, email, or in person - By a teacher to another teacher such as, the class teacher, wellbeing leader - 5.1 Recording Incidents of Bullying
+- In person by a student to a teacher or via email - By a parent via phone, email, or in person - By a teacher to another teacher such as, the class teacher, wellbeing leader

+5.1 Recording Incidents of Bullying

-All incidents of bullying that have been reported will be recorded on <school data base > and relevant staff will be notified.
+All incidents of bullying that have been reported will be recorded on Compass and relevant staff will be notified.
 The report will include the type of bullying, number of incidents and the action taken by staff.
 This information will form the basis of data collection for the review of bullying in the school by the Wellbeing Team.
-General behaviour and bullying reports will be monitored and reviewed by the Assistant Principal, Wellbeing Team.
+General behaviour and bullying reports will be monitored and reviewed by the Principal or Assistant Principal.